jmk11/webserver/README.md

 ```
 Executables will be placed in $installdirectory.
 Website files go in $installdirectory/files.
-Configuration file must be in $installdirectory/config
+Configuration files must be in $installdirectory/config

 #### Dependencies:
 meson, ninja (for building)